-The Corso connects Manly's ocean and harbour beaches; here surf shops, burger joints, juice bars, pubs and lousy coffee houses are plentiful.
-The refurbished Manly Wharf has classier pubs and restaurants, and there's a much better set of cafes scattered around the back streets.
+The Corso connects Manly's ocean and harbour beaches; here surf shops, burger joints, juice bars and pubs are plentiful.
+The refurbished Manly Wharf has classier pubs and restaurants, and there are some good cafes scattered around the backstreets.

 In summer, allocate a day to walking and splashing about.
-In winter, it's worth heading over for a quick visit, if only for Sydney's best ferry journey.
-Don't bother staying after dark - there are better eateries and bars elsewhere
+In winter, it's worth heading over for a quick look around, if only for Sydney's best ferry journey.
+Don't bother staving after dark - there are much better eateries and bars elsewhere.